mjandrevska/helloWorld/README.md

 	npm start
 	```
 	b) in order to start the server

-If you chose 2.a, the tests will finish quickly and you can proceed to step 2.b - starting the server
+If you chose 2.a, the tests will finish quickly and you can proceed to step 2.b - starting the server.

 If you chose 2.b, Congratulations - you started the server.
-Please go to browser and you will be able to see the application. which can be accessed on localhost:3000
+Please go to browser and you will be able to see the application, which can be accessed on localhost:3000

 Also, please be sure to open a new terminal tab and navigate to the /public/app folder.
 Then, run watchify app.js -o bundle.js.
 This command start watchify and looks for any changes in the code.